 Assessment is through a mixture of examinations and coursework.
 Most course units have a two or three-hour written examination taken at the end of the year in which they are taught, but around half of your final award will come from assessed coursework, which could include project reports (including the full unit project), essays, oral presentations or software submissions.
 Your year in industry forms an integral part of the degree programme and you will be asked to complete assessed work that will count towards your final degree.

-Required subject: either Physics, Chemistry, Computer Science or Mathematics
+Required subject: Computer Science or Mathematics or Physics.

-At least five GCSE passes at grade A*-C including English and Mathematics.
-For applicants studying a BTEC Extended Diploma, a grade B in Mathematics is required.
+At least five GCSEs at grade A*-C or 9-4 including English and Mathematics.
+Please note that for students taking the BTEC Extended Diploma, GCSE Mathematics is also required at minimum grade B or 6.

 Other UK Qualifications

-6,5,5 at Higher Level including Maths, Computer Science or Physics, with a minimum of 32 points overall
+6,5,5 at Higher Level including either Higher Level Mathematics or Higher Level Computer Science or Higher Level Physics, with a minimum of 32 points overall.

 |BTEC National Extended Diploma

-Distinction, Distinction plus an A2 grade B in Maths or Physics or Computing
+Distinction, Distinction plus A-level grade B in either Mathematics or Physics or Computer Science.

 |BTEC National Extended Certificate

-Distinction plus A2 grades B, B including Maths or Physics or Computing
+Distinction plus A-level grades BB including one of Mathematics or Physics or Computer Science.

-Requirements are as for A-levels, where one non-subject-specified A-level can be replaced by the same grade in the Welsh Baccalaureate Advanced Level Core.
+Requirements are as for A-levels, where one non-subject-specified A-level can be replaced by the same grade in the Welsh Baccalaureate - Advanced Skills Challenge Certificate

 |Scottish Advanced Highers